borjapetit/fortran_toolkit/docs/tauchen.md

 **Example**

-Imagine a variable _x_ that follows an AR(1) procress with an autocorrelation of 0.8 and subject to normal shocks with stadard deviation 0.2.
+Imagine a variable $x$ that follows an AR(1) procress with an autocorrelation of 0.8 and subject to normal shocks with stadard deviation 0.2.

 ```fortran
 ! create a 100-point equallly soaced grid for the variable "x"